arturJan4/SFML_SimCity_C/README.md

 # SFML_SimCity_C
+2D city bulding game (like first sim-city), currently WIP

+## Technologies
-C++ project written in SFML, using CMake, and Piskel (for drawing pixelarts)
+C++ project written using SFML, using CMake, and Piskel (for drawing pixelarts)

-# Installation
+## Installation
 required:
 - sfml 2.5.1
 - cmake (3.13 or higher)

+Windows:
-Windows: Use CMake software
+    -Use CMake software (and relevant tutorials)
+Linux:
+    -When in game folder, use commands `mkdir build`, `cd build`, `cmake ..`, `make` to build project You can also run one commands (but it's harder to fix bugs if somethings doesn't work):
-Linux: when in game folder, use commands "mkdir build" "cd build" "cmake .." "make", (you can also run "mkdir build ; cd build ; cmake .. ; make") now you can play by launching SFML_SimCity_C executable ("./SFML_SIMCITY_C")
+`mkdir build ; cd build ; cmake .. ; make`

+Now you can play by launching SFML_SimCity_C executable ("./SFML_SIMCITY_C")

-#Author
+## Setup
+Probably the easiest method is to just launch using and IDE supportin CMake, I personally used CLion for this project

+## Features
+* 2d tile map
+* user interaction using mouse and keyboard
+* loading and saving to file
+* animations that work (although not perfectly)

+## TODO
+* GUI library
+* game goal
+* statistics
+* economy and progress (virtual opponents)
+* natural disasters
+* traffic
+* optimizations for lower fps (duplicating frames etc.)
+* fixing bugs and bag practices
+* and a lot of other things that I would like to have but never had the time to add them :(
+## Author
 Artur Jankowski